MatthewCebenka/Labs-Sprint-Challenge-1.2-Plan-and-Evaluate/README.md

 Please respond to the following prompts to demonstrate your understanding of these release canvas planning sessions.

 - **For data scientists and engineers:** Describe the features in your first release canvas.
 How do the features in your first release canvas support one another?
 How will the completion of the first release canvas help drive the technological decisions moving forward?
+- Users are presented with hard to understand/duplicate filtering options that are difficult to navigate.
+- It is confusing for users that when they select a different graphical displays the page needs to be refreshed to show the requested graph.
+- Users spend large amounts of time trying to analyze market trends over time that is valuable market trend information for research.
+Using the graph of market data over time as well as clear filtering options saves users at least an hour of having to collect and analyze the data themselves when doing research.
 - **For UX designers:** Describe how the user research you conducted influenced the features your team will build.

 ### Prompt 2: Breakdown Entry